Space Nation: Organizational Structure

+Industry Context

+Space Nation operates within a broader ecosystem of commercial space education, simulated space training environments, and experiential leadership development programs.
+Its offerings reflect a growing interest in civilian-accessible space training experiences and immersive simulations modeled on extreme operational environments.

+The company’s mission-based programs align with trends in experiential education that use simulated high-stakes environments to cultivate teamwork, resilience, and operational awareness.

 Crowdfunding campaign

 Under its former name, Cohu Experience Oy, Space Nation had run a successful crowdfunding-campaign in early 2017, which broke Finland's crowdfunding record at that time.
 The campaign raised more than 3,2 million Euro, the first million of which in only 43 minutes.
 The company had predicted a profit of 84 million Euro until May 2018, 347 million Euro in 2018–2019, and a 119-fold rise in valuation to 5 billion Euro in 2019.

 Media

 Space Nation launched a lifestyle website in October 2017 called Space Nation Orbit.
 The company had plans for a TV show around the physical training camp to take place in early 2019.
 Further plans included "Space Nation Experience Parks", the first one potentially being in China.

 Space Nation owns "an office" on board the International Space Station (ISS), which is a 50x50x30 cm box.
 The company is a NASA Space Act Agreement signatory.
 NASA announced that it has provided free content for the app through a Space Act Agreement.